biopragmatics/biomappings/README.md

 ### ✍️ Local via a Text Editor

 1. Fork the repository at https://github.com/biopragmatics/biomappings, clone locally, and make a new branch (see below)
-2. Edit one or more of the resource files (`mappings.tsv`, `incorrect.tsv`, `unsure.tsv`, `predictions.tsv`)
+2. Edit one or more of the resource files (`positive.sssom.tsv`, `negative.sssom.tsv`, `unsure.sssom.tsv`, `predictions.sssom.tsv`)
 3. Commit to your branch, push, and create a pull request back to the upstream repository.

 ### 🌐 Local via the Web Curation Interface